Most of our collection is listed by category on our Search the Archives page.

 Each project is different; therefore, each project will take a different amount of time.
 Here are some general timelines:

 The library is located on the main floor of the State Library & Archives building at the Capitol Complex in Carson City.
-See the map for our exact location.
 There is handicapped parking available on Musser St. and in the Capitol Complex parking garage on the corner of Stewart St. and Fifth St.

 The State Library issues library cards to Nevada residents over the age of eighteen.
 Applicants must provide acceptable identification showing their current home address.
 Acceptable identification includes the following: